Portuguese heraldry: Municipal heraldry

-Coats of arms follow a standard design that consists of a shield topped by an mural crown and under it a scroll.
+Coats of arms follow a standard design that consists of a shield topped by a mural crown and under it a scroll.
 The shield is required to be of the round-bottom shape (Portuguese shield).
 The mural crown defines the rank of the seat of the local government, being five apparent towers or for Lisbon as the capital city, five towers argent for the other cities, four towers argent for towns and three towers argent for villages and urban freguesias.
 The scroll contains the name of the seat of the municipality or freguesia, including possible honorific titles associated with it.
 Alternatively, the scroll may include a motto, although this is very rare.
 The coat of arms may also include the insignias of the decorations awarded to the municipality or freguesia.

 The blazon of the shield must obey the general Portuguese heraldry rules, which follow general European tradition.
 Some of the specific Portuguese heraldic norms followed include the interdiction of the inclusion of the Portuguese shield (unless it is defaced), the use of only the seven traditional tinctures (excluding others like the orange allowed in the heraldry of some other countries), and the permission to use mottos and legends inside the field of the shield.
 In municipal heraldry there is also the interdiction of the use of divisions of the field that cause a split in their meaningful whole.

 The flags of the municipalities and freguesias may follow one of the following three standard designs, regarding their field: gyronny of eight pieces, quarterly or single tincture.
 Tinctures used are those corresponding to the dominant metal and/or color of the coat of arms.
 Following the Portuguese usage for blazoning flags, or and argent are not used, being respectively replaced by yellow and white.
 Flags with a gyronny field are reserved for cities.
 Regarding the other two designs, although not a mandatory rule, recent practice has been to give quarterly flags to towns and flags with a single tincture to the rest of the freguesias.
 There are two shapes of flags, according to the intended use.
 The first type is the standard, to be used as parade flag.
 This is square with a side of 1 meter, made of silk, with the coat of arms represented in the center of its field.
 Standards are bordered by a cord in the dominant metal and color, ending in tassels and tied to a golden staff and spear.
 The other type are the flags to be flown from fixed staffs, flagpoles or halyards.
 These are rectangular, with a proportion of 2:5 and with no fixed dimensions.
 The flags of this type may include the coat of arms or not (with exception of flags with a single tincture, which always include it).